 NOTE: This medicine is not recommended for children or people who are pregnant or breastfeeding

 Paxlovid is an oral antiviral medicine for treatment of mild-to-moderate COVID-19 disease and who:

 - Have tested positive for COVID-19

 NOTE: This medicine is not recommended for people with severe liver and kidney disease, an allergy to one of the medicine’s ingredients, or with poorly controlled HIV infection.

-The Test to Treat (T2T) program connects eligible people who are at high risk of severe COVID-19 to treatments.
-These locations will provide access for people to get tested, receive a prescription from a health care provider, and fill that prescription, all at one place.
-This program is for those without a healthcare provider or for those who cannot get in to see their healthcare provider for COVID-19 symptoms, but it is not limited to just these people, anybody can seek treatment at a T2T location.
+The Test to Treat (T2T) program connects eligible people who are at high risk of severe COVID-19, to treatments.
+These locations provide access for people to get tested, receive a prescription from a healthcare provider, and fill that prescription, all at one place or have your prescription sent to a nearby pharmacy.
+Keep in mind, many of the sites, including some Federally Qualified Health Centers (FQHCs), have telehealth capability.

 - Enter the correct address, city or zip code

 - Select the distance from the location entered (in miles)

 - Search locations that include testing, provider visit, and getting the prescription filled (T2T)